Certified Scrum Professional - ScrumMaster™

 World leader in advanced offerings - We are proud to have been the first training organization in north america to offer both the A-CSM as well as the CSP-SM in a classroom-based format.
-Chris Li is the third Path to CSP Educator approved in the world and has taught the most A-CSM and CSP-SM courses worldwide.
+Chris Li is the third Path to CSP Educator approved in the world and has taught A-CSM and CSP-SM courses for several years.
 He also volunteers time working with Scrum Alliance and other trainers to support the Path to CSP program and its strategy.

 Scrum Education Units - Our class awards up to 40 hours of SEU credits, 24 in class and 16 outside, as opposed to other programs that offer as few as 16 total.
 With the recent changes to Scrum Alliance's certification renewal process that now requires SEU credits, this course enables you to gain these valuable hours toward maintaining your certifications.

 This course is designed for the experienced Scrum Master ready to take the next step in their career learning.
 The CSP-SM is a highly regarded industry certification, demonstrating both theoretical Scrum knowledge and practical experience with teams and organizations..
 Agile leaders, including coaches, consultants, program and project managers, facilitators, and technical leaders, can all benefit from building their Scrum Master skills with the CSP-SM.